odiszapc/jgrep/README.md

 mvn test
 ```

-## What to improve
+## What Could Be Improved

-* Handle file access failures more gracefully (e.g., permissions, encoding issues)
+* Handle file access failures more gracefully (e.g., permission errors, encoding issues)
-* Implement an AWS S3-backed `ObjectStore` — the abstractions already support this
+* Implement an AWS S3-backed `ObjectStore` — the current abstractions support this
 * Use Lombok to reduce boilerplate in POJOs
-* Consider deep test agains virtual directory tree to catch symlinks, deep level of directories, etc
+* Create deep tests using virtual directory trees to detect issues with symlinks, deeply nested directories, etc.
-* Improve exception handling (rethink use of checked exceptions)
+* Improve exception handling and reconsider the use of checked exceptions
-* Parse parts of each object in parallel, can be reasonable for small number of very big objects, `ObjectPartititon` abstraction is needed then.
+* Allow parallel parsing of object parts — useful for a small number of very large files; this would require an `ObjectPartition` abstraction
-* Design a **distributed version of grep** that runs across multiple machines with coordination via Consul or Zookeeper
+* Design a **distributed grep** version that can run across multiple machines with coordination via Consul or Zookeeper